PCI Pal’s risk calculator survey results featured in CNBC article. Full article here.

 Although Marriott does not believe Marriott Bonvoy account passwords were accessed, it’s a good idea to update your passwords associated with any Marriott accounts or bookings, as well as any bank or credit card accounts used to make reservations.
 You should always be changing your passwords regularly.

 Almost half of Americans, 47%, use the same passwords over and over again, according to PCI Pal.
 This can cause problems in a data breach: Only one account may be compromised, but if you’ve used that same password in several places, you’ll need to change all of them.
 Look into using a password manager such as LastPass or Dashlane.
 These programs will automatically generate unique, secure passwords for all your accounts and remember them for you.

-To protect your data year-round, experts recommend that consumers practice common safeguards, such as avoiding clicking on links or opening attachments in emails, especially when you don’t know the sender.
+To protect your data year-round, experts recommend that consumers practice common safeguards, such as avoiding clicking on links or opening attachments in emails, especially when they don’t know the sender.